Modify source code of database objects

-When you press the Submit button () in the Database changes tool window, you see the Migration dialog.
+When you click the Submit button () in the Database Changes tool window, you see the Migration dialog.
 The Migration dialog displays a migration script for the object.

 In the Object Migration dialog, verify that the migration script is correct and press OK.

-A migration script is code that changes all database or a part of it.
+A migration script is code that changes the entire database or a part of it.
 You can use migration scripts to add or remove a column, upgrade the database version, or change column properties.